becarpenter/animaIPJ/IPJautonomic.md

 autonomic functions must be able to operate *even if the normal data plane and normal routing are broken.* All that is required is for each node to create its own IPv6 link-local address on each physical interface, as any modern network device does by default.
-The VRF consists of point-to-point IPv6 links and is secured using IPsec (IP Security) or DTLS (Datagram Transport Layer Security), both via IKEv2 (Internet Key Exchange Protocol Version 2).
-From the viewpoint of autonomic service agents, the ACP uses an automatically generated IPv6 Unique Local Address prefix, and it uses RPL (Routing Protocol for Low-Power and Lossy Networks) internally.
+The VRF consists of point-to-point IPv6 links and is secured using IPsec (IP Security with IKEv2) or DTLS (Datagram Transport Layer Security).
+From the viewpoint of
+autonomic service agents, the ACP uses an automatically generated IPv6 Unique Local Address prefix, and it uses RPL (Routing Protocol for Low-Power and Lossy Networks) internally.
 Like BRSKI, the ACP bootstraps